datazoompuc/datazoom.social/README.md

 8) Finally, the function returns a list of combined datasets for each of the 9 panels.

+**Example**

-**Example**: This example was designed assuming you have downloaded all files that contain data for the sixth and seventh panel of the PNADc.
+This example was designed assuming you have downloaded all files that contain data for the sixth and seventh panel of the PNADc.

 For context, the quarters contain observations that belong to this panel range from 2017.1 to 2020.2 (all included)